 Sometimes you want that special touch of homemade bread without all the hassle.
-That’s why this Vegan Whole Wheat Harvest Bread is a perfect addition to your Tuesday night dinner.
-Of course, it’s good on a Thursday, Friday or Monday night too.
-Any night of the week when you want a homemade bread with crispy crust and tender insides, this recipe will do the trick.
-If you’re into homemade vegan areas, here’s my recipe for Vegan Baked Naan Bread.
-It’s been a big hit!
-And how about our Vegan Cheesy Pull-Apart Bread?
-So delicious!
+That’s why this No-Knead Whole Wheat Bread recipe is perfect for an easy weeknight night dinner.
+If you’ve never baked a yeast bread before or you’re just looking for a super simple loaf recipe, this will be your favorite!
+Any night of the week when you want homemade bread with a crispy crust and tender insides, this recipe will do the trick.

-I could have called this a one-bowl harvest bread, because I do it all in one bowl.
-I even knead the dough in that one bowl.
-It works and that means less cleanup too.
+I could have called this a one-bowl bread because I do it all in one bowl.
+That means less clean up too.

-I bake this loaf on a pizza stone, to create a nice crispy crust.
+I bake this whole wheat no-knead bread on a pizza stone, to create a nice crispy crust.
 It’s a dense loaf because I use whole wheat flour, but it has a wonderful flavor.
 You can almost taste the history in a loaf like this.
-I like making this whole wheat harvest bread when we’re serving soup, like this Vegan Minestrone.
+I like making this whole wheat harvest bread when we’re serving soup, like this Vegan Minestrone Soup.

-You may feel like homemade breads take too much time, but this whole wheat harvest bread is a simple, rustic loaf.
+You may feel like homemade bread takes too much time, but this whole wheat harvest bread is a simple, rustic loaf.
 You do need to allow some time for the dough to rise, but it doesn’t need to be watched.
 No hovering in the kitchen is required!

-- Add some chopped nuts to the dough, like pecans
+- For variety, you can add some chopped nuts to the dough, like pecans

 - Try adding some different flours, like buckwheat, for a different flavor